GCBallesteros/NotebookNavigator.nvim/README.md

   -- Code cell marker.
 Cells start with the marker and end either at the beginning -- of the next cell or at the end of the file. cell_markers = { python = "# %%", lua = "-- %%", julia = "# %%", fennel = ";; %%" },
+  -- If not `nil`, cell markers will be highlighted cell_highlight_group = "CursorLineNr",
   -- If not `nil` the keymap defined in the string will activate the hydra head.
   -- If you don't want to use hydra you don't need to install it either. activate_hydra_keys = nil,